MicrosoftDocs/windows-dev-docs/windows-apps-src/maps-and-location/guidelines-and-checklist-for-detecting-location.md

 ---
-Description: This topic describes performance guidelines for apps that require access to a user's location.
+description: This topic describes performance guidelines for apps that require access to a user's location.
 title: Guidelines for location-aware apps ms.assetid: 16294DD6-5D12-4062-850A-DB5837696B4D ms.date: 10/20/2020